waynewangyuxuan/life2Notion/REGULATION.md

 - Any significant feature, module, or service within a package must be accompanied by a `.md` file in the same directory.
 - This file should explain the feature's purpose, its core logic, and how it interacts with other parts of the system.
 - **Example**: If we create a complex `PropertyRecommender` service within the `agent` package, it must be located alongside a `PropertyRecommender.md` file that explains its algorithm and usage.

+## 3. Principle of Slow Development

+- At the early statge of project, do not write too much code at the same file.
+Should only focus on the current most important things at the same time.
+- Create or Make Dramatic Changes to at most `3` files in the same generation run.

+### 4. Principle of Agile Development

+- We follow the principle of agile software development, therefore, try not complete on the first try, always and only focus on the most urgent thing